 An eligible director under the DSU Plan may elect annually to receive up to 100% of its annual retainer fees in DSUs.
-In addition, all non-employee directors will generally receive a discretionary number of DSUs that could represent up to \$35,000 on the date of their grant.
-The portion of DSUs granted to a director as annual retainer fees will vest in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs vesting on the last day of each month.
+In addition, all non-employee directors will generally receive a discretionary number of DSUs that would represent, on the date of their grant, \$35,000 for Canadian directors, US\$35,000 for non-Canadian directors and \$40,000 for the Chairman.
+The portion of DSUs granted to a director as annual retainer fees will usually vest in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs vesting on the last day of each month.

-The DSU payments are only made upon termination of service of a participant either by resignation, upon dismissal, at the end of the term of office or upon disability or death of such participant.
+The DSU Payments are only made upon termination of service of a participant either by resignation, upon dismissal, at the end of the term of office or upon disability or death of such participant.

 The DSU Plan was adopted on May 26, 2011.
-At March 31, 2017, 135,815 DSUs (124,333 DSUs at March 31, 2016) were outstanding.
+At March 31, 2018, 136,170 DSUs (135,815 DSUs at March 31, 2017) were outstanding.